1977–78 Football League

 The 1977–78 season was the 79th completed season of The Football League.
+The season began on 20 August 1977 and ended after 42 matches on 4 May 1978.

 Brian Clough’s Nottingham Forest side took the First Division by storm, first winning the League Cup on 22 March and then confirming themselves as league champions the following month.
 They joined a small and exclusive company of clubs who have won the league championship one season after promotion.

 Manchester United broke the British transfer fee record on 9 February by paying Leeds United £495,000 for Scottish defender Gordon McQueen.

 Bob Latchford was the top goalscorer, winning a £10,000 prize offered by a national newspaper for the first footballer to reach 30 goals in a single season, which had not happened in the First Division since the 1971–72 season and in the Second Division since the 1965–66 season.

 West Ham United, Newcastle United and Leicester City were relegated from the First Division.